Borobudur Guide for 2023: How to climb up and watch the sunrise

 Reach Borobudur for Sunrise

-If you want to get to Borobudur for sunrise, there are only two possible ways: an organized tour or a motorcycle.
+If you want to get to Borobudur for sunrise, there are two possible ways: an organized tour or a motorcycle.

 Get to Borobudur using public transport